 By Lt.
 Sharman Parker

 California City Correctional Facility staff donated Thanksgiving meals to Bridge for Hope, a local non-profit organization.
-Bridge for Hope provides weekend bags, break bags, Thanksgiving and Christmas meals, and milk and muffins to families who may need that extra help providing for their children.
-A donation table was set up at the facility and a challenge went out to staff to donate items for 15 baskets.
-Staff went above and beyond and donated a total of 26 Thanksgiving food baskets.
+Bridge for Hope provides weekend bags, break bags, meals, and milk and muffins to families who may need extra help.
+A donation table was set up at the facility, requesting staff donate items for 15 baskets.
+Staff went above and beyond, donating a total of 26 food baskets.